VirtualEngine/Lability/Readme.md

 ## Versions

+### Unreleased

+* Adds support for setting VM processor options, e.g. nested virtualisation extensions
+  * See Examples\NanoComputeExample.psd1 for an example (#81)
+* Adds support for mounting ISO images
+  * See Examples\CustomMedia.psd1 for an example (#99, #135)
+* Adds __experimental__ support for attaching multiple VHD files to VMs (#99)
+  * See Examples\MultipleDiskExample.psd1 for an example

 ### v0.11.0

 * Throws error when downloaded resource checksum is incorrect (#205)
 * Updates built-in Windows 10 evaluation and LTSB media with the 1703 'Creators Update' ISOs
+* Updates bundled xHyper-V DSC resource module to include experimental xVMProcessor, xVMHost and xVMHardDiskDrive resources
 * Adds Continuous Integration (CI) cmdlets
   * Get-LabStatus - Retrieves DSC configuration deployment status
   * Test-LabStatus - Tests DSC configuration deployment status has completed